 * See the Withholding taxes section of Colombia's corporate tax summary.

 |Headline individual capital gains tax rate (%)||

-If the assets were held for two or more years, the gain will be taxed as a capital gain at a 10% flat rate.
+If the assets were held for two or more years, the gain will be taxed as a capital gain at a 15% flat rate (recapture rules are applicable).

-If the assets were held for less than two years, the gain will be taxed as ordinary capital income (31% for FY 2021)
+If the assets were held for less than two years, the gain will be taxed as ordinary capital income (up to 39% for FY 2023).